htwangtw/nixtract/README.md

 ## The configuration JSON file

-Instead of passing all of the parameters through the command-line, `niimasker` also provides support for a simple configuration JSON file.
+Instead of passing all of the parameters through the command-line, `nixtract` also provides support for a simple configuration JSON file.
 The only parameter that needs to be passed into the command-line is the output directory (`output_dir`).
 All other parameters can either be set by the configuration file or by the command-line. **Note that the configuration file overwrites any of the command-line parameters**.
 An empty configuration file template of all of the parameters is provided in `config_template.json`, which is shown below:

 ```JSON
 {